yeuai/rivebot-ce/README.md

 Installation
 ============

+**Notice**: Before start chatbot as a service, you need restore initial database, using mogodb in the corresponding way.

+### Opt1 - Git Clone

-1. Import demo database, using mongodb:
+1. Import demo database, using mongodb (you have installed before):

 > mongorestore --drop --db=yeu-ai --dir=dump/yeu-ai/